JaredKeithAveritt/Semiconductor_lectures/Outline.md

 ---

-# seventh lecture, "Emerging Technologies in the Semiconductor Industry,"
+# Seventh lecture, "Emerging Technologies in the Semiconductor Industry"

 ### Slide 1: Introduction
 - Title: Emerging Technologies in the Semiconductor Industry